integreat-io/integreat/README.md

 To signal that the datatype really has no need for authorization, use `all`.
-This is not the same as not setting the `auth` prop, as `all` will override Integreat's principle of not letting authorized data out of Integreat without an authorization scheme.
-In a way, you can say that `all` is an authorization scheme, but it allows anybody to access the data, even the unauthenticated.
+This is not the same as not setting the `auth` prop, as `all` will override Integreat's principle of not letting authorized data out of Integreat without an authorization rule.
+In a way, you can say that `all` is an authorization rule, but it allows anybody to access the data, even the unauthenticated.

 The last of the simpler access types, is `none`, which will simly give no one access, no matter who they are.

-For a more fine-grained scheme, set `access` to an access definition.
+For a more fine-grained rules, set `access` to an access definition.

 ## Source definitions
 Source definitions are at the core of Integreat, as they define the sources to